Wangert/BFTDiagnosis/README.md

 After protocol customization and configration, users can start the test.
 There follows the steps.
 ### 4. Start Consensus Node
-First, Users need to provide the specified IP, port and a bool value (is or not the leader) to start the consensus node, as follows
+First, Users need to provide the specified IP, port and a bool value (is or not the leader) to start the consensus node, as follows.

 ``` cargo run -- --consensus 10.176.34.71 6666 true```
 ### 5. Start Controller